spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

 ```
 $ ssh root@192.168.78.1
 ```
-In the root prompt, check if ss-redir and ss-server available.
+In the root prompt, check if ss-redir and ss-server are available.
 ```
 # ss-redir
 ```
-This command maybe runs, maybe drop an error with invalid config path but both cases is good for us.
+This command maybe runs, maybe drops an error with invalid config path but in both  cases is good for us.
 We create a config file for the **ss-redir** somewhere.
 In my case `/etc/ss_redir.json` which contains:
 ```
 {
     "server" : ["10.1.1.70", "10.2.2.70"],